andthemomentoflife/artifact_pig/src/synth/README.md

   - `b_postprocess = True | False`: This is the setting for whether to use the post-processing techniques or not.
 If you set it to `True`, it will use the post-processing techniques.
   - `b_surround = True | False`: This is the setting for whether to add the additional context from the LLM code if needed.
 If you set it to `True`, it will add the additional context.
   - `gumtree = True | False`: This is the setting for whether to use the GumTree as a default setting or not.
 If you set it to `False`, it will use the default GumTree (`default.jar`).

+After setting the options and running the `main.py` file, it will execute the transplanting process and save the results in the `result` directory.
+The results will be saved in the format of `.py` files.

+### Sample Execution
+To check whether the transplanting process is working correctly, you can run the `main.py` file with the default settings.
+It will successfully save the result in the `result` directory with the name `1.py`.